 […]

-It has to be noted that an evaluation between H.248 and OpenFlow, - from overall protocol point of view -, is almost impossible due to the very narrowed scope of OpenFlow.
-OpenFlow was/is only considering on pure Ethernet switches with IP traffic as network elements, hence a packet technology dependent and tightly coupled protocol.
-H.248 is much more generic and covers all type of packet network entities related to packet switching, packet forwarding/routing, packet interworking, etc. H.248 as a protocol is thus much more powerful and may be considered as a superset with respect to OpenFlow.
-The capabilities of the OpenFlow protocol may be essentially also provided by H.248.
+It has to be noted that an evaluation between H.248 and OpenFlow- from overall protocol point of view - is not meaningfuldue to the narrower scope of OpenFlow compared to H.248.
+OpenFlow only considers Ethernet switches and IP routers as network elements.
+It is hence a packet technology dependent protocol, tightly coupled to packet forwarding and routing functions.
+H.248 is more generic and potentially covers all type of packet network entities related to packet switching, packet forwarding/routing, packet modification, etc. usually by means of extensions (H.248 packages).
+H.248 supports call/session-dependent and call/session-independent processing of packet flows, however, existing, standardized H.248 profiles primarily focus on call/session-dependent use cases.

+The objective of this study is to analyse if and how the capabilities of the OpenFlow protocol may be provided by H.248.

 The results of any assessment are dependent on the considered context, which might be